svewap/nnrestapi/Documentation/Localization/Index.rst

 ~~~~~~~~~

 When TYPO3 receives a request for a different language than the standard-language (``languageId = 0``) it will
 run through a complex procedure.
-What TYPO3 does exactly depends on your individual configuration.
+What TYPO3 exactly does, depends on your individual configuration.
 In the
 **"connected mode"**, every localized content-element has a direct connection to the content-element in the
 base-language.
 Depending on your settings, TYPO3 will override or merge data-fields from the base-language with
 fields from the localized data.